Ethersocial/go-esn/README.md

  * Start up Gesn's built-in interactive [JavaScript console](https://github.com/ethersocial/go-esn/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethersocial/wiki/wiki/JavaScript-API) as well as Gesn's own [management APIs](https://github.com/ethersocial/go-esn/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running Gesn instance with `gesn attach`.
+   This tool is optional and if you leave it out you can always attach to an already running Gesn instance with `gesn attach`.

 ### Full node on the EtherSocial test network